spectrocloud/librarium/content/docs/04-clusters/03-edge/11-deploy-cluster.md

   <WarningBox>

-  The Linux machine should have connectivity to your VMWare vCenter.
+  The Linux machine must have network connectivity to your VMWare Center environment.

   </WarningBox>